ncode25/ai_agent_dotnet_tutorial/Part1_Build_Restuarant_Agent/Readme.md

 - "What kind of soups do you have?"
 - "Tell me about the T-Bone Steak."
 - "What is the most expensive item on the menu?"
+- "List all vegan dishes on the menu."
+- "What are the chicken dishes on menu?"

 To exit the application, simply close the console window or press `Ctrl+C`.